VEuPathDB/StaticContent/content/dataExplorer/data_access_use_policy.md

 __Data security__ - dataExplorer.org websites are served over encrypted connections using secure hypertext transfer protocol (HTTPS) to protect against interception and manipulation of sensitive data.
 Access to development and other pre-release versions of dataExplorer websites is password-restricted and available only to VEuPathDB staff and scientific working group members approved by the original data contributors.

 __Use of data for AI/ML and sharing of derived products__ - Trained models, particularly those developed using individual-level participant data, are considered derivative products that may enable reconstruction, re-identification, or inference about underlying data.
-Use of data obtained through dataExplorer to train machine learning (ML) or artificial intelligence (AI) models must comply with the data access level, participant consent, and dataset-specific governance requirements.<br>
+Use of data obtained through dataExplorer to train machine learning (ML) or artificial intelligence (AI) models must comply with the data access level, participant consent, and dataset-specific governance requirements.<br><br>
 Derived outputs (e.g., trained models, model weights, predictions, embeddings, or synthetic data) must not enable re-identification or inference about individual participants and are subject to the same restrictions as the underlying data.
 Users must implement appropriate privacy safeguards and may not attempt to re-identify participants or infer sensitive individual-level attributes.

 __Contacting the study team__ - While dataExplorer aims to make data broadly accessible and reduce technical barriers to exploration, meaningful interpretation depends on understanding a dataset’s design, context, and underlying assumptions. dataExplorer provides clear access to data contributor information, including contact details, so users can reach out to study teams with questions or concerns specific to a dataset.